tomcritchlow/tomcritchlow.github.io/_posts/2019-12-06-blocking-unblocking-clients.md

 >
 >**The improviser has to realise that the more obvious he is, the more original he appears.
 I constantly point out how much the audience like someone who is direct, and how they always laugh with pleasure at a really 'obvious' idea.
 Ordinary people asked to improvise will search for some 'original' idea because they want to be thought clever**.
 >
 >They'll say and do all sorts of inappropriate things.
 If someone says 'What's for supper?' a bad improviser will desperately try to think up something original.
 Whatever he says he'll be too slow.
 He'll finally drag up some idea like 'fried mermaid'.
-If he'd just said 'fish'{% include tufte-sn.html id="fish" content="<a href='https://austinkleon.com/2018/09/17/look-at-your-fish/'>Look at your fish!</a> is a good reference here for the power in un-original things..." %} the audience would have been delighted.
+If he'd just said 'fish'[^fish] the audience would have been delighted.

+[^fish]: [Look at your fish](https://austinkleon.com/2018/09/17/look-at-your-fish/)! is a good reference here for the power in un-original things...

 Hopefully it’s obvious how painfully relevant this is for the client who expects “original” or “clever” strategy.
 The simple “fish” strategy is usually the right answer - and clients that expect extravagant or over-engineered strategies are actually blocking the consultant.